polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![Screenshot of the Contoso webpage Contoso Finance Admin section.](images/Hands-onlabstep-by-step-AzureStackimages/media/image164.png "Contoso webpage")

 12. Notice the details of the application.
-This data is stored in SQL DB running in PaaS on Azure Stack.
+This data is stored in SQL DB running in PaaS on Azure Stack Hub.
 Select **Download application to view a sample PDF**.

     ![Under Application Details, the Download application link is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image165.png "Application Details")